How Much Does a Foundation or Basement Cost?

 You’ll use piles for extra reinforcement in the soil.
 This is especially true in loose soil or where you can’t easily reach higher-bearing-capacity soil.
 You can also use piles to repair bowed or sagging foundations.
 Your pro does this by driving them next to the existing walls and tying them together.

 Driven deep in the earth, piles transfer the weight of the foundation past the poor soil to solid bedrock.
 You can use them under a slab foundation or under pier and beam foundations.
-Always enlist a structural engineer’s help for pile foundations.
+Always hire a structural engineer for pile foundations.

 Can your home withstand the pressure of being raised?